 While everybody’s got their favorite simple card game for kids from childhood, a handful of 2 player card games, simple card games, and toddler card games stand out as tried-and-true classics.
 These are the 21 best, easy card games for kids that can be ranged from toddlers to teens, and can be two-player or more, that are fun, simple, and sure to get everyone laughing and happily competitive.

 How to Play: Simply deal the entire deck face down between the two players so that each has a stack of 26 cards.
 Without looking at the cards, players simultaneously turn one over on the table ⏤ the higher number wins both cards.
-If both cards are the same, there’s a ‘war.’
+If both cards are the same, it’s a ‘war.’
 Players then deal three cards face down followed by one card face up.
 Now, the higher numbers takes all 10 cards.
 Play continues until one player is out of cards and either angry or crying.

 Players: 2 to 6

 How to Play: One of the oldest and best-known card games in the world — it’s called “Vieux Garçon” or “Old Boy” in France — the history of Old Maid dates back to the 1600s.
 And while they’ve sold any number of fancy decks in stores since the 19th century, it’s just as easy to play with a traditional deck of cards.
 The objective is to get rid of all the cards in your hand without getting stuck with the one unmatched Queen, or Old Maid.
 It’s a fun game partly because there are multiple winners, but only one loser.